 - University of North Carolina at Chapel Hill campers – APPLY HERE

 Rising 9th through 12th graders who identify as girls or an under represented gender are eligible to apply.

-Girls Talk Math is a two-week-long day camp at the University of North Carolina.
-Camp is free for all attendees.
-The program is available to rising 9th through 12th graders who identify as girls in the Triangle Area who are interested in exploring challenging math problems that go beyond the high school curriculum.
+Girls Talk Math is a two-week-long day camp that is free for all attendees.
+The program is available to rising 9th through 12th graders who identify as girls or an under represented gender and are interested in exploring challenging math problems that go beyond the high school curriculum.

 Structure and Activities